eudoraleer/scasa/README.md

 ```
 Now that you have learnt how to run scasa!

+## Annotation
+In the scasa study, we used the Refseq hg38 for all analysis.
+This annotation does not contain the transcripts of mitochondria chromosome which are sometimes required for some analyses.
+Therefore we added the transcripts of the chM from GRCh38 annotation to build a new reference data for scasa.

+The annotation can be downloaded here: [__Annotation data for running scasa (alevin mapper) using refseq hg38 with chM__](https://kise-my.sharepoint.com/:u:/r/personal/trungnghia_vu_ki_se/Documents/Shared_folder/Public/scasa_refseq_hg38_chrM.zip?csf=1&web=1&e=b2Iebj)
+Users can use the annotation files and replace the default reference data in scasa to get results with chM.

+It is noted that we have not tested scasa for other annotation systems such as ENCODE/ENSEMBL.

+For those who want to run scasa for new annotations, some scripts in [__aux folder__](https://github.com/eudoraleer/scasa/tree/main/aux) are helpful to generate Xmatrix and necessary reference data.

 ## Scasa Quantification Run Time (Hours)

 On Linux CentOs 7, we tested from thread number 1 to 64 for both [__small simulated dataset__](https://www.dropbox.com/s/gsi8x4fshbn0p11/Test_Dataset.tar.gz) (__200 cells, dataset from Step 1, Quick tutorial on scasa__) and for a __larger simulated dataset (3955 cells)__ and below are the runtime information for both simulated datasets in terms of hours: